SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 Since we want to have some contacts and we way to keep them without resorting to a database or file we set some class instance variables.

-We defined two class instance variables: `family` and `coworkers` and define some class method accessors as follows:
+We define two class instance variables: `family` and `coworkers` and define some class method accessors as follows:

 ```